saahil-mahato/saahil-mahato/README.md

 Here are a few projects I've worked on:

-- **[Music Generator](https://github.com/saahil-mahato/music-generator)**: Developed a custom Transformer model architecture from PyTorch and used it to generate music notes.
+- **[Music Generator](https://github.com/saahil-mahato/music-generator)**: A custom Transformer model architecture from PyTorch and used it to generate music notes.
+- **[SwiftCache](https://github.com/saahil-mahato/swift-cache)**: A cache system built in Java where the user can configure Read/Write and Eviction policies.

 ## 🌐 Let's Connect!